- This Sonny Rollins classic finally returns to the site boasting superb sound on both sides of this original Impulse stereo pressing

 - 4 1/2 Stars: “Rollins attempts to capture the textures of life through his incisive and energetic playing, his coherent improvisations, and variations on musical themes.”

 This album is on the TAS Super Disc list, which is probably what first alerted me to it.
-I know I was listening to this album 25 years ago, just from the memory of hearing it in the condo I used to live in.
+I know I was listening to this album decades ago, just from the memory of hearing it in the condo I used to live in.
 It sounded great back then and it sounds even better now!
 It may just be my personal favorite of all his work.

 What makes this album so great?
 For starters, great players.
 Kenny Burrell is wonderful as always.
 Interestingly, I never realized that Roger Kellaway is the pianist on these sessions.
 I saw him live years ago with Benny Carter (who was 90 at the time) and he put on one of the most amazing performances at the piano I have ever seen.
 For some reason, he was never able to make it as a recording artist, but the guy is a genius at the keyboard.